MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/service-getting-started-with-color-formatting-and-axis-properties.md

 :::image type="content" source="media/service-getting-started-with-color-formatting-and-axis-properties/power-bi-data-labels.png" alt-text="Area chart formatted.":::

 We selected the visualization to make it active and opened the Formatting tab.
 We selected **Data labels** and turned them On.
-Then we increased font to 12, changed font family to Arial Black, turned **Show background** to On and background color to white with a transparency of 5%.
+Then we increased font to 12, changed font family to Arial Black, turned **Show background** to On and **Background color** to white with a **Transparency** of 5%.

 Depending on the visual and its size, data labels may not display.
 If your data labels don't display, try making the visual larger or viewing it in full screen mode.